zenhack/docker-spk/README.md

 $ docker-spk pack -h
 Usage of docker-spk pack:
+  -appkey string
+        Sign the package with the specified app key, instead of the one defined in the package definition.
+This can be useful if e.g. you do not have access to the key with which the final app is published.
   -imagefile string
         File containing Docker image to convert (output of "docker save") -keyring string